2012 Acura RL - Powertrain

 MULTI-CLUTCH LOCK-UP TORQUE CONVERTER

-The new Sequential SportShift 6-speed automatic transmission teams with a special torque converter that not only has a higher maximum torque rating, but also has a unique converter lock-up assembly.
+The Sequential SportShift 6-speed automatic transmission teams with a special torque converter that not only has a higher maximum torque rating, but also has a unique converter lock-up assembly.
 The lock-up assembly uses multiple lock-up disks that generate nearly double the facing area of a typical torque converter.
 The lock-up assembly not only reduces heat build-up during operation, but also features improved overall lubrication that generates better cooling.
 The torque converter allows for lock-up activation during a much wider range of driving conditions that helps improve fuel economy.

 STRAIGHT-GATE SHIFTER ASSEMBLY